Thomas Marcus Decatur Ward: Georgia and later life

 In his later years, Ward returned frequently to the Northeastern United States to preach He was finally reassigned to the fifth district of the church in Georgia.
 In Georgia, he presided over numerous general conferences that were held there.
 In 1875, the church invited white Americans to the conference for the first time.

 In one of his sermons, Ward preached of the importance of education and stated, "Encourage learning and you will live; despise it and you will die".

 Ward was often described as "old man eloquent".
 Another common description made by his colleagues was that he was an overweight man who charmed his audiences with a resonate voice and was a man of courage.

 In the late 1870s, Freedmen University (later Western University) was founded and one of the halls was named Ward Hall after him for his work with African-American youth.

+Ward was involved in the early 1880s with the founding of Bishop Ward Normal and Collegiate Institute in Huntsville, Texas.
 In 1886, Ward created a coalition of religious figures dedicated to the study of learning.

 In June 1894, Ward died in Jacksonville, Florida, and he was buried in Washington, D.C.